ddrohan/web-app-dev-labs/lab3/step_3.md

 ```

-If we point our browser to http://localhost:3000 we should be greeted with our Angular application.
+If we point our browser to http://localhost:3000 we should be greeted with the Home Page of our Angular application.